honojs/website/helpers/websocket.md

 ::: warning

-If you use middleware that modifies headers (e.g., applying cors) on a route that uses WebSocketHelper, you may encounter an error saying Can't modify immutable headers.
-This is because upgradeWebSocket also changes headers internally.
+If you use middleware that modifies headers (e.g., applying CORS) on a route that uses WebSocket Helper, you may encounter an error saying you can't modify immutable headers.
+This is because `upgradeWebSocket()` also changes headers internally.

-Therefore, please be cautious if you are using WebSocketHelper and middleware at the same time.
+Therefore, please be cautious if you are using WebSocket Helper and middleware at the same time.

 :::